• Skip to main content

 • Read more: 50 Financial Tips on ‘How to Invest’ from Market Experts.

-The Federal Reserve announced in December 2013 that it would begin to taper its monthly treasury bond purchases; this process has been known as “quantitative easing,” and it has been in place since the fiscal crisis of 2007.
+For example: the Federal Reserve announced in December 2013 that it would begin to taper its monthly treasury bond purchases; this process has been known as “quantitative easing (QE),” and it has been in place since the fiscal crisis of 2007.
 In December, the Fed observed that the country’s economy seemed to be making some headway and that it felt the need for its stimulus would continue to diminish.

 Investors took heart that this meant the economy was recovering at a decent pace, and therefore they felt more confident, so they began to position themselves for a strong market to accompany the strengthening economy.